chmartinez/hache-design-system/README.md

 * `chore` commits (unless I'm doing some crazy magic I'm proud of 🤴🏽).
 * `docs` commits (unless if they help the development and the "open-sourcesness".
 For example, saying how to run the project, components docs or explaining the rules 😉).
 * Moving files from one place to another.

+# Todo
+- [ ] Check https://github.com/proksh/atomize.
+They have a cool way of setting default style values (kinda complicated but aligned with my thought process).
+- [ ] Keep adding love to the `Alert` component.